germal/OpenCVB/README.md

 ![](media/cd7e699a6192e4daf1d540a15e35005a.png)

-*Histogram valleys are used to create clusters in depth data.
+*Histogram Valleys are used to create clusters in depth data.
 The bottom left is the histogram showing the different clusters.
 The bottom right is the back-projection of the different clusters into the image using the same colors as the histogram.*

 ![](media/f3e144361b0ffeb85ff30f51af3eac3e.png)

-*Using the histogram to create clusters (see above example) allows a follow-on algorithm to segment an entire image, creating blobs that can be measured and tracked.
+*Using the histogram to create clusters (see previous example ‘Histogram Valleys’) allows an algorithm to segment an entire image (see lower right image), creating blobs that can be measured and tracked.
 The black segment has no depth.
 The number of blobs can be controlled with a lower limit on the size of the blob.*

 ![](media/1df99676bf4ca2ef5c9351c3259c35ac.png)